+WORKSITE LEARNING

-WORKSITE LEARNING Open to Grade(s): 11, 12
+Open to Grade(s): 11, 12 Length: 1 semester Credit(s): 0.5 CTE credit

 Prerequisites: 1.
 Currently enrolled in or have successfully completed a CTE class related to the student's career pathway and worksite.
 2. Age 16 before enrolling: 3.
 Must provide own transportation to/from/during the Worksite Learning Experience 4.
 Monthly reporting of work hours to Worksite learning coordinator.
 This course offers the students the opportunity to integrate and apply what they have learned in a CTE class while working part-time outside of school.
 Under the supervision of a certified Worksite Learning Coordinator the student will receive high school credit of 0.5 for 180 paid work hours.
 This activity is treated just like a classroom situation.
 Students must complete a minimum number of work hours and demonstrate competency progression consistent with a pre-developed learning plan in order to earn credit.
 The Worksite Learning Coordinator and the employer will complete regular evaluations and communicate with students in the program.
 Students are responsible for obtaining their own worksite and transportation.

-BUSINESS AND MARKETING: INFORMATION TECHNOLOGY
+INFORMATION TECHNOLOGY

-MICROSOFT OFFICE SPECIALIST
+MICROSOFT OFFICE SPECIALIST CTB105